 Co-curator for the exhibition Art in Battle, due to open September 2015 at the KODE art museum, Bergen.
 (This exhibition was preceded by a public conference in September 2014, and Tonning is also the textual editor for the exhibition catalogue, with contributions based on the conference.)

-He currently supervises three PhD projects on T. S. Eliot, David Jones and mysticism; on the Christian think-tank 'The Moot'; and on Ezra Pound and religion.
+He has supervised PhD projects on T. S. Eliot, David Jones and mysticism; on the Christian think-tank 'The Moot'; on Ezra Pound and religion; on Samuel Beckett and Psychology; and on literariness in William Wordsworth and Virginia Woold.
 He welcomes supervision on both the PhD and MA level on any aspect of modernism and religion; on modernist writers like Samuel Beckett, W. H. Auden, T. S. Eliot, James Joyce, David Jones, D. H. Lawrence, Virginia Woolf, Ezra Pound, and Joseph Conrad; on relationships between fascism and religion in modernism; and in general theses dealing with 19th and 20th century intellectual history in relation to 'secularisation' and/or religious renewal and theology.
 Theses with an archival element in their methodology, including the field of 'genetic critcism' are likewise welcome.
 Furthermore, he would be pleased to supervise theses in any aspect of 20th century drama, and theses dealing with theories of tragedy and tragi-comedy (even beyond the 20th century).
 Beyond this, he is happy to consider supervising any 19th and 20th century topic in British Literature and Culture.

-- 2007.
+- (2007).
 Review of Franz Michael Maier, Becketts Melodien: Die Musik und die Idee des Zusammenhangs bei Schopenhauer, Proust und Beckett (Würzburg, 2006).
+The Beckett Circle.
 14-15.